ethz-asl/versavis_hw/VersaVIS/README.md

 ## Installation on Arduino IDE

 This core is available as a package in the Arduino IDE cores manager.
-Just open the "Boards Manager" and install the package called (version 1.6.20!):
+Just open the "Boards Manager" and install the package called:

 "Arduino SAMD Boards (32-bit ARM Cortex-M0+)"